-Bill Paxton Cause Of Death Revealed: How The Titanic Actor Died
+Bill Paxton Cause Of Death Revealed: How The ‘Titanic’ Actor Died

 — Ike Barinholtz (@ikebarinholtz) February 26, 2017

-Bill Paxton last movie is The Circle where he will star alongside Emma Watson and Tom Hanks.
-The movie will be released in April this year.
+The Titanic actor Bill Paxton’s last movie is The Circle where he will star alongside Emma Watson and Tom Hanks.
+The movie is expected to be released in April this year.

 Bill Paxton's life in photos: https://t.co/dcZFMq4VBD pic.twitter.com/IWaebesZGq